Legio X Fretensis: Archaeology

 Some fragments bearing the "L.X.F" mark of the Legio X Fretensis are present at the Tower of David in Jerusalem.
-Roman Law required all pottery to bear the maker's stamp, and the Legion pottery works just to the West of Jerusalem were obviously no exception.
+Roman Law required all pottery to bear the maker's stamp, and the Legion pottery works just to the West of Jerusalem were no exception.
 A huge production of pottery bearing the marks of the Legio X Fretensis has been discovered in Jerusalem.

 The mark "LE X FR" was also used in the pottery of the Legion.